Secure Workwear Recycling

-Uniforms and other branded textiles with company logos or identifying marks must be handled securely to protect intellectual property rights.
-At Recorra, we’ve developed a secure uniform recycling service which gives your workwear and other textiles a useful second life without compromising your brand.
+Uniforms and other branded textiles with company logos or identifying marks must be handled securely to protect your brand and intellectual property rights.
+Recorra has developed a Secure Workwear recycling service to give your workwear a second life without compromising your brand.

-Our unique fibre-to-fibre process means your old garments can be used to make brand new clothing.
-Anything that can’t be recycled will be sent for energy recovery, giving you a complete zero to landfill guarantee.
+Our process means many of your old garments can be repurposed.
+Anything that can’t be reused will be sent for energy recovery, giving you a complete zero-to-landfill guarantee.

 240l wheeled bin collection